ora0600/confluent-cli-plugins/README.md

 * confluent confluent list srsubjects all: will list ALL your Confluent Cloud Schema Registry subjects and versions that are IN USE and SOFT DELETED
 * confluent delete srsubjects permanent: will delete your all SOFT DELETED SR subjects.
 PLEASE, test it first in a test env before you use it in your prod env.
 DISCLAIMER: You are using it at your own risk.

+Please change the script with your own API Keys and REST URLs.

 I do have bash and Python scripts.
 So, please install python 3.8.